OpenOCL/openocl.github.io/_api/ocl_ocp.md

 ---
 name: OclOCP
 description: |
   An optimal control problem is implemented by providing functions for the path costs, arrival costs, path constraints, and boundary conditions.
-If you do not implemented some of the functions or methods, they default to zero cost for the cost functions or an empty constraints array for path constraints and boundary conditions.
+You can pass the function handles as positional arguments or keyword arguments.
+All function handles are optional.
+If you do not provide some of the functions, they default to zero cost for the cost functions or an empty constraints array for path constraints and boundary conditions.

 code_block:
   title: Example OCP